-Usually meets monthly on Monday afternoons at 1:30pm, locations vary
+Usually meets monthly on the 3rd Thursday at 1:30pm, at Forest Hills Presbyterian Church in Tampa

 Policies:

 The Nominating and Representation Committee (NRC) is responsible for recruiting and nominating candidates to serve on committees and commissions of the Presbytery.
 In identifying candidates for positions, the committee seeks to assure the representation of the "rich diversity" of our Presbytery and the PC(U.S.A.) in terms of age, gender, racial and ethnic background.
 The Committee endeavors, as well, to assure proper representation from the three regions of the Presbytery, while balancing representation in numbers of Elders and Ministers of Word and Sacrament.